Russell Trood (1948-2017)

 It is a measure of Russell’s eminence that within 24 hours of his passing the Prime Minister of Australia, Malcolm Turnbull, issued a tribute describing Russell as ‘a good friend, a generous mentor and a wise counsel’.
 Turnbull went on to say that Russell had been ‘one of Australia’s finest foreign policy minds, respected and admired by all sides of politics.
 He [had] served Australia as a scholar, as a diplomat and as a Senator.’
 The Prime Minister described Russell as ‘an optimistic, dedicated and above all unfailingly decent man.
 Australia’s relations with, and understanding of our neighbours in the Asia Pacific have been enhanced by Russell’s tireless efforts over many years.’

-Back in his late 20s, Russell chose to give up what was a promising, and no doubt lucrative career as a Sydney lawyer, to undertake a Masters degree in the Department of International Politics in what was then the University College of Wales Aberystwyth.
+Back in his late 20s, Russell chose to give up what was a promising, and no doubt lucrative career as a Sydney lawyer, to undertake a Master’s degree in the Department of International Politics in what was then the University College of Wales Aberystwyth.
 Our Strategic Studies programme at that time was nearly ten years old, and a brand leader.
 Russell came to Aber in 1976, together with his wife Dale, convinced that politics among nations is a more fascinating subject than Law, and largely on the strength (he often said) of having read a book, Contemporary Strategy.
 Theories and Policies, written by three members of the Department and a former student.

-Following completion of his Aber degree, Russell went to Dalhousie University in Canada, to work on a Phd exploring the controversial topic of Australia’s involvement in the Vietnam War.
+Following completion of his Aber degree, Russell went to Dalhousie University in Canada, to work on a PhD exploring the controversial topic of Australia’s involvement in the Vietnam War.
 On its completion, he and Dale – and now baby son James – returned to Australia, first to ANU in Canberra, and then in 1991 to Griffith University in Brisbane, when daughter Phoebe also arrived.

 Until 2003 Russell was Director of The Centre for the Study of Australia-Asia Relations at Griffith University.
 Later, following a period in the Senate, he returned to Griffith in 2015 to be Director of the Griffith Asia Institute.
 He became Professor Emeritus when he had to retire early as a result of his deteriorating health.
 The official Griffith University tribute to Russell’s years of service referred to his long and impressive teaching contribution, and it thanked him for making an ‘outstanding contribution to raising the profile of Griffith’s research expertise in Asian studies and international relations.’
+In 2016 in recognition of his longstanding contribution to Australia’s international relations, the Australian Institute for International Affairs appointed Russell as a Fellow of the Institute – its highest honour.

 From the time I taught him on his Aber Masters, Russell always stressed the need for Australians to see their country as part of the Asia-Pacific region, and no longer as another white outpost of the former imperial power (the UK) or as another shotgun of the US superpower.
 He liked to quote back to me (and his students) the observation I had offered him, following my first ride on a suburban train in Brisbane, that the profile of my fellow passengers had been markedly mixed, ethnically, and not at all like the global picture then projected by Australia’s self-image via the popular TV soap Neighbours.
 Russell liked my outsider’s observation because he believed always in dealing with ‘realities’ as he saw them, and for him the new Australia was primarily embedded in the networks of Asia, not those of the West.

 Long having the ambition of getting into politics, Russell gained a seat as one of the Senators for Queensland in 2005.
 During his time in parliament, he earned the reputation for being ‘highly active’ on several parliamentary committees, notably as Chair of the Senate Committee on Foreign Affairs, Defence and Trade.
-Commenting on Russell’s time in the Senate, The Hon George Brandes QC, Attorney-General for Australia, said that Russell ‘brought to the Parliament an unmatched knowledge of international relations, especially of East Asian affairs.
+Commenting on Russell’s time in the Senate, The Hon George Brandis QC, Attorney-General for Australia, said that Russell ‘brought to the Parliament an unmatched knowledge of international relations, especially of East Asian affairs.
 His contributions to the Senate were always erudite, deeply informed and effective.’
-Brandes went on to emphasise, as did others giving tributes to Russell’s work, that he had been ‘a very collegial Senator, decent, good natured and hard working.
+Brandis went on to emphasise, as did others giving tributes to Russell’s work, that he had been ‘a very collegial Senator, decent, good natured and hard working.
 He was the soul of courtesy.
 Naturally, he was hugely popular among his Coalition colleagues and well-liked and respected across the chamber.’
-Brandes noted that ‘Beyond his specialist knowledge of international affairs...[Russell] made significant contributions to other policy areas, including higher education and regional affairs.’
+Brandis noted that ‘Beyond his specialist knowledge of international affairs...[Russell] made significant contributions to other policy areas, including higher education and regional affairs.’
 The closing remarks of Australia’s leading law officer included the words: ‘We have all lost a valued friend and esteemed colleague.
 I have lost a trusted confidante and one of my closest political friends.
 We shall all be better for having known Russell Trood and Australia is better for his public service.’

 After losing his seat in the Senate – Queensland politics are famously internecine – Julia Gillard (Australia’s Barry-born former Prime Minister) appointed Russell as the PM’s Special Envoy for Eastern Europe.
 This involved extensive travel among the capitals of a very loosely and extensively defined ‘Eastern Europe’, seeking to promote Australia’s ultimately successful bid for a non-permanent seat on the Security Council of the UN in New York.